An autumn long weekend in north-eastern Peloponnese-Argolis.

 And of course, we had lots and lots of Fix beer to drink.

-After lunch, we walked a little bit, but as it was raining we went for coffee and dessert at «3Sixty Grill and Wine Bar».
+After lunch, we walked a little bit, but as it was raining, we went for coffee and dessert at «3Sixty Grill and Wine Bar».
 3Sixty is a new addition to the culinary scene of the city.
-It is a café, a bar, a wine bar, and a restaurant located on the ground floor of a neoclassical building of 1890 in the historical city center.
+It is a café, a wine bar, and a grill-restaurant located on the ground floor of a neoclassical building of 1890 in the historical city center.
 It has a very posh metropolitan ambience: certainly, the hot spot of the town.
+The second floor of the building houses a luxury boutique hotel.

 On Sunday morning, we decided to visit Argos and Nemea, before heading back home in Athens.